The defense attorney representing the man accused of tricking his girlfriend into take abortion pills says he needs more time to build his case.

-"Legal, factual, and medical issues... there's a lot going on here," said defense attorney Todd Foster said outside of the federal court house in downtown Tampa.
+"Legal, factual, and medical issues... there's a lot going on here," said defense attorney Todd Foster outside of the federal court house in Downtown Tampa.

 That was his approach inside the courtroom Thursday as he asked for more time to build a case for his client, 28-year-old John Welden.

 Welden is facing federal charges after allegedly getting his ex-girlfriend, Remee Lee, to take an abortion pill, known as Cytotec, which led to a miscarriage and the death of their unborn child.